 The Issuer has in place a EUR 2,000,000,000 Euro Medium Term Note ("EMTN") Programme that is listed on the Irish Stock Exchange.
-The EMTN Programme is utilised to broaden and strengthen the Issuer's funding in foreign currencies and all senior unsecured bonds in foreign currencies issued by the Issuer to date are issued under the EMTN programme.
+The EMTN Programme is utilised to broaden and strengthen the Issuer's funding in foreign currencies and all senior unsecured and subordinated bonds in foreign currencies issued by the Issuer to date are issued under the EMTN programme.

-In addition, the Issuer has in place a ISK 170,000,000,000 covered bond programme, that is listed for trading on Nasdaq Iceland.
-Debt Securities are issued under licence from the Icelandic FME, and in accordance with reference to Act No. 11/2008 and FME Rules No. 528/2008.
+In addition, the Issuer has in place a ISK 200,000,000 covered bond programme, that is listed for trading on Nasdaq Iceland.
+Covered Bonds are issued under a licence from the Icelandic FME, and in accordance with reference to Act No. 11/2008 and FME Rules No. 528/2008.
 The purpose of the programme is to provide funding for the Issuer's mortgage loan portfolio and to hedge the Issuer's fixed interest rate exposure.

-Furthermore, the Issuer has in place an ISK 50,000,000 Debt Issuance Programme that is listed for trading on Nasdaq Iceland.
-The Issuer primarily issues Commercial Paper in the domestic market in ISK under the debt issuance programme.
+Furthermore, the Issuer has in place an ISK 50,000,000,000 Debt Issuance Programme that is listed for trading on Nasdaq Iceland.
+The Issuer primarily issues Commercial Paper in the domestic market in ISK under the Debt Issuance Programme.
+Additionally, the Issuer can raise unsecured Unsubordinated and Subordinated Bonds under the Debt Issuance Programme.

 The Issuer issued its inaugural Tier 2 issuance of EUR 100 million notes in September 2018 under its EMTN Programme.
 The notes mature in September 2028 and are callable in September 2023.
 The issuance is rated BBBby S&P Global Ratings.
 The notes have a fixed 3.125 per cent. coupon for the first five years and were sold at terms equivalent to a 285 basis point spread over mid-swaps in euros.

 In October 2018, the Nordic Investment Bank ("NIB") granted the Issuer a loan of USD 75 million maturing in October 2025.